-(a) Board of Appeals.
+- (a) [Hearing.]
+The zoning Board of Aappeals.
 The board of appeals created pursuant to section 18-734 of the city's ordinace pursuant to Wis.
-Stat. § 62.23(7)(e).:

-- (1) Shall hear and decide appeals where it is alleged that there is error in any order, decision or determination made by the commissioner in administering this article, except for cease and desist orders obtained under section 98-312(c). - (2) May authorize, upon appeal, variances from the provisions of this article which are not contrary to the public interest and, where owing to special conditions, a literal enforcement of the provisions of the provisions of the article will result in unnecessary hardship; and - (3) Shall use the rules, procedures, duties and powers authorized by statute in hearing and deciding appeals and authorizing variances. - (b) Who may appeal.
-Appeals to the board of appeals may be taken by any aggrieved person or by any office, department, board, or bureau of the city affected by any decision of the commissioner.
+Stat. § 62.23(7)(e).: - (1) Shall hear and decide appeals where it is alleged that there is error in any order, decision or determination made by the commissioner in administering this article, except for cease and desist orders obtained under section 98-312(c). - (2) Upon appeal, Mmay authorize, upon appeal, variances from the provisions of this article where such variances which are not contrary to the public interest and, where owing to special conditions, a literal enforcement of the provisions of the provisions of the article will result in unnecessary hardship; and. - (3) Shall use the rules, procedures, duties and powers authorized by statute in hearing and deciding appeals and authorizing variances. - (b) Who may appeal.
+Appeals to the board of appeals may be taken by any aggrieved person or by any office, department, or board, or bureau of the city affected by any decision of the commissioner.